stefan22/angular_basics/README.md

 #angular_basics

-Directory search application using separate modules and services like http, routeProvider,  and deep linking.
+Directory search application using separate modules, partials and services like http, routeProvider,  and deep linking.

 Also Bootstrap and CSS animations.